|

 Demise

-The demise of the GP32 started on it lunch day.
+The demise of the GP32 started on it launch day.
 By failing to capture the Korean market, Game Park was forced to compete directly with Nintendo which had already an established brand and more importantly, an impressive line up of game developers.
 But the story could have been different for Game Park.
 The marking strategy was to offer PlayStation games on the GP32.
 As the PlayStation was not available in Korea, this could have been a huge plus for the device.
 To achieve this they pour a lot of money in porting PS1 game for the GP32.
 The sourcing was done locally, but as the PlayStation was not available in Korea, the developer had little to go on with.
 In the end, only Princess Maker 2 made it to the GP32, but in an unfinished stage as it was not translated in Korean.
 In the end, Game Park ended up spending a lot of money and had nothing to show for in return.
 If the plan would have been successful or if they would have used the money to create original games instead, the GP32 could have stood a chance.
-But with a merely 5 games at lunch and 28 at the end of its life, the GP32 never had a convincing offering that could have swayed players to switch to this console.
+But with a merely 5 games at launch and 28 at the end of its life, the GP32 never had a convincing offering that could have swayed players to switch to this console.

 As the main user based where from the home brew community, Game Park definitely dropped the GP32 in 2005 for a new console called the GP2x.
 The newest console from Game Park would be fully open source, running on Linux and would be dedicated to the home brew community as no game were ever officially released by Game Park for it.